tuva-health/docs/docs/data-quality/atomic-level.md

 Atomic-level data quality is all about identifying problems in the raw data.
 Some of these problems can result from how the data is mapped, so upon identifying any potential problem it's important to go back to the mapping and see if that is what is causing the problem.
 Absent that, the problem is an artifact of the raw data.

 For each claims data table in the Tuva Input Layer we analyze several domains of data quality problems.

-**Medical Claim:**
-- Primary Key
-- Patient ID
-- Date Fields
-- Diagnosis and Procedure Fields
-- Institutional Header Fields
-- Claim Line Fields
-- Provider NPI Fields
-- Trended Claim Volume and Dollars
-- Data Loss

-**Pharmacy Claim:**
-- Primary Key
-- Patient ID
-- Date Fields
-- NDC
-- Other Drug Fields
-- NPI Fields
-- Trended Claim Volume and Dollars
-- Data Loss

-**Eligibility:**
-- Primary Key
-- Patient ID
-- Date Fields
-- Patient Demographics
-- Payer Info
-- Trended Enrollment Volume
-- Data Loss
+We have organized these domains in order of importance.

 ## Medical Claim